Study reveals: Major variations in the way NZ fertility clinics measure 'success rates'

 "Some clinics describe pregnancy rates from individual embryos – but not all women who start IVF treatment will reach this stage of treatment.

-"Information about factors that can impact on success, such as patient characteristics, treatment methods and whether embryos had been genetically screened, was often missing or not comparable across websites," Farquhar told the Herald .
+"Information about factors that can impact on success, such as patient characteristics, treatment methods and whether embryos had been genetically screened, was often missing or not comparable across websites," Farquhar told the Herald.

 She said the study reveals that comparisons were meaningless because success rates were calculated in so many different ways, and there was nothing to stop clinics selectively advertising their most favourable, rather than relevant, success rates.